 Jim is a medical image display package that allows easy viewing and analysis of Magnetic Resonance, x-ray CT and other types of medical image.
 Jim is an up-to-the-minute design with a familiar user-interface.
 If you can use a word processor and a presentation package, then you will quickly be up and running with Jim.
 Jim is NOT for clinical use.
 See the clinical use disclaimer for more details.

-It is geared towards analysis of multi-slice and multi-dimensional image sets, and contains the tools needed for many common analysis tasks.
+It is geared towards analysis of multi-slice and multi-dimensional image sets, and contains the tools needed for most common analysis tasks.
 There are two versions of each of the analysis tools in Jim's tool-set:

 It can handle images in a wide range of formats, including: